H. Vincent McKnight Jr.

-H. Vincent (Vince) McKnight, Jr. is Co-Managing Partner of Sanford Heisler Sharp's Washington, DC Office, Co-Ombudsperson, and Co-Chair of the firm’s Whistleblower & Qui Tam Practice Group.
+Vincent (Vince) McKnight is Managing Partner of the Washington, DC, Office of Sanford Heisler Sharp, Co-Ombudsperson, and Co-Chair of the firm’s Whistleblower & Qui Tam Practice Group.

 Since joining the firm, Vince has received several awards and recognitions.
 Most recently, he was one of a few plaintiff’s lawyers recognized as an MVP by Law360 in Government Contracts.
 Martindale-Hubble gave him the Judicial AV Preeminent Rating in 2021, and prior to that, he regularly received the AV Preeminent Rating.
 He has also been recognized as a Best Lawyer in America and a Super Lawyer.
 In addition, he was named as a Lawyer of Distinction and listed on the National Black Lawyer Top 100 list.